 Itโs all about reduction.
 Simmer gently, taste as you go, and remember it thickens as it cools.
 If itโs too salty, add a splash of water or extra mirin.

-Easy Homemade Unagi Sauce (Eel Sauce Recipe)
+Easy Homemade Unagi Sauce (Eel Sauce)

 Equipment